The Seaplane Station

 The Station Closes

 Newhaven Seaplane Station was officially closed in May 1919 and the buildings were auctioned off in the 1920s.
 One of the wooden sheds was relocated to the East Quay, where it was used as a bonded wine warehouse.
 It was completely destroyed by fire in the 1960s.
 The larger shed was used to manufacture the 50ft (15.2m) concrete piles, which replaced the rotting ones at the East Pier.
 You can still see one on the beach.
 The shed was finally relocated to Wimbledon, where it was used to store railway equipment for the electrification of the line.
-It is currently let out as a storage unit for a film production company.
+It is currently being used by Firecracker Works Ltd for designing and creating sets for private and corporate events.
 It was granted Grade II Listing on 23rd July 2012.

 By Jenny Flood.